History of Butter Storage

 The Original Butter Bell® Crock allows butter to be kept at room temperature, on the counter or tabletop without spoilage, refrigeration or odors.
 The product's innovative design keeps butter at the perfect "spreading" consistency by reflecting outside heat while insulating and cooling the butter.
 Flavor and freshness is protected by an airtight seal of water at the base of the crock.

-- Sea Spray Antique Collection Butter Bell Crock by L. Tremain
+- White Linen Antique Collection Butter Bell Crock by L. Tremain